 Reward proactive cybersecurity behavior.
 Praising team members for secure online habits, such as frequent password changes, responsible reporting of suspicious emails, consistently reporting issues, and adhering to company policy, encourages vigilance across the board.

 Regular positive reinforcement helps establish and maintain robust cybersecurity practices.
-A positive environment that values secure behavior and appreciation of cybersecurity efforts inspire pride and encourage the continuation of these behaviors.
-This not only bolsters your cybersecurity defense but nurtures a culture of collective security contribution.
+A positive environment that values secure behavior and appreciation of cybersecurity efforts inspires pride and encourages the continuation of these behaviors.
+This not only bolsters your cybersecurity defense but also nurtures a culture of collective security contribution.

 Adapt and Enhance Your Cybersecurity Culture